Get alerts of updates about «Hand hygiene and cough etiquette»

-Both hand washing and alcohol-based hand disinfection are, in most cases, effective methods of hand hygiene.
+Both hand washing and alcohol-based hand disinfection are good and effective hand hygiene methods.

-Alcohol-based hand disinfection is less effective when hands are wet, visibly dirty or soiled with organic matter such as food or bodily fluids.
-Therefore, washing with soap and water is normally recommended as a method outside the healthcare service.
+Alcohol-based hand disinfection has a reduced effect in many situations where there is a need for hand hygiene, such as when the hands are wet, visibly dirty or soiled with organic material such as food residues and body fluids.
+There is also limited experience with widespread use of hand disinfection among children and adolescents.
+Hand washing with soap and water is therefore a recommended method outside the healthcare sector.

-NB: There is no need to perform both hand washing and hand disinfection – either is sufficient.
+There is no need to perform both hand washing and hand disinfection – one is sufficient.

 Choice of disinfectant

-The Norwegian Institute of Public Health primarily recommends alcohol-based hand disinfection, based on ethanol or Isopropanol.
-Ethanol is less irritating to skin, eyes and mucous membranes and may therefore be preferred as a main ingredient.
+The Norwegian Institute of Public Health, like WHO and ECDC, primarily recommends alcohol-based hand disinfection, based on ethanol or isopropanol.
 The alcohol concentration should be between 70-90 per cent v/v.